rjmags1/algorithms-practice/leetcode/6_zigzag_conversion.md

 ```

 #### Notes
-- More intuitive IMO but not as space efficient as below... could have more rows than characters and end up allocating more empty row arrays than necessary.
+- More intuitive IMO but not as efficient as below... could have more rows than characters and end up allocating more empty row arrays than necessary.

 ## Solution 2
 ```